RSub1/RSub1-iOS/README.md

 to retrieve the external dependencies.

-After this step you can open the xcode workspace.
+After this step you can open the Xcode workspace.
 Make sure to always open the Xcode workspace instead of the project file when building your project.

     open App.xcworkspace